silverstripe/developer-docs/en/05_Contributing/13_CSS_Coding_Conventions.md

 ## Icons and Graphics

 Most graphics used in the CMS are vector based, and stored as generated webfonts in `admin/client/src/font`, which also contains a HTML reference.
 The webfonts are generated through the [Fontastic](http://app.fontastic.me) service.
 If you need new icons to be added, please ping us on Github.

 ## Legacy conventions

-CSS written prior to SilverStripe 4.0 is not following the conventions outlined above.
-It is contained in a `legacy/` folder structure.
-If modifying these styles, consider porting them over into the new structure.
+There is some legacy code that may not follow the conventions outlined above.
+If you modify any of these, consider porting them over into the new structure.
 Otherwise, follow these conventions:

 - Class naming: Use the `cms-` class prefix for major components in the cms interface,